swiftlang/sourcekit-lsp/Documentation/Diagnose Bundle.md

 ### Non-Apple platforms

-Create a [configuration file](Configuration%20File.md) with the following contents at `~/.sourcekit-lsp/config.json` with the following contents:
+To enable extended logging on non-Apple platforms, create a [configuration file](Configuration%20File.md) with the following contents at `~/.sourcekit-lsp/config.json` with the following contents:
 ```json
 {
   "logging": {